Updated on August 12, 2025

 OCI cardholders may apply for Indian citizenship if:

-- They have been registered as an OCI cardholder for at least five years.
+- They have been registered as OCI cardholders for at least five years.

 - They have lived in India for 12 months before applying.